rksin8/dune-gird-howto/README.md

 # dune-gird-howto
-In the repo, we have implemented the dune-grid-howto 4.2 module using c++11 range-based.
+In this repo, we have implemented the dune-grid-howto 2.4.1 module using c++11 range-based.
+The code is tested in dune-grid2.4.1.

+#Requred module: dune-common, dune-grid.